-Today’s topic written by Aaron Crane, an experienced medical malpractice lawyer in Phoenix at Cantor Crane, talks about Medical Malpractice.
+Today’s topic written by David Michael Cantor, an experienced medical malpractice lawyer in Phoenix at Cantor Injury Lawyers, talks about Medical Malpractice.
 When hospital staff, nurses, physicians, health care professionals and pharmacists commit medical malpractice, the errors they make result in average annual deaths of 400,000 people in the U.S. The average number who suffer other types of harm because of medical malpractice is estimated to be around 10 to 20 times greater than the number of early deaths that happen, according to a study reported in the Journal of Patient Safety (Sept.
 2013 edition).
 According to comprehensive medical malpractice insurance carrier, Diederich Healthcare, nearly $3.9 billion was paid out to victims in medical malpractice insurance cases across the country in 2014.
 By contrast, an estimated 39,620 patients succumbed to breast cancer, according to figures released by the American Cancer Society.
 When medical malpractice deaths are compared with death rates for such diseases, it illustrates the sad state of medical care in the nation.
 To make matters even worse, few victims or their families receive the fair compensation they deserve for their losses.
 One of the driving factors of the success of a medical malpractice claim is the degree of experience the legal team has that is providing representation to their client who has suffered from an injury caused by medical malpractice.

 Injured Arizona patients have the ability to file medical malpractice lawsuits against any licensed health care provider responsible for their injury.
 This may include physicians, nurses, nurse practitioners, psychologists, counselors and psychotherapists.
 You may be able to file a medical malpractice claim whether your injury resulted from diagnostic errors or surgical errors, and malpractice may occur in many settings other than just operating rooms.